Chef-strash/Lattice-Physics_SpringCamp-PClub-/README.md

    - This file contains an implementation of GridSearchCV performed on the "Polynomial Regressor Model."

 3. **`Hyperparametric_Tuning`**:
-   - This file contains an implementation of Hyperparameter Tuning using **Optuna** on the "CNN Regressor Model".
+   - This file contains an implementation of Hyperparameter Tuning using **Optuna** on the CNN Regressor.

+---

-This repository contains the following `.csv` files:
+This repository also contains the following `.csv` files:

-1.**`raw`**:
+1. **`raw`**:
-    -This file contains the given un-processed dataset.
+   - This file contains the given unprocessed dataset.

 2. **`processed`**:
-    -This file contains processed form of datasewt.
+   - This file contains the processed form of the dataset.